joao034/joao034/README.md

 ### About Me:

 - 🔭 I’m currently working on interesting projects
-- 🌱 I’m currently learning new technologies, now I´m learning about machine learning with Python and Open CV.
+- 🌱 I’m currently learning new technologies.
 - 👯 I’m looking to collaborate on web and mobile projects
 - 🎤  In my free time i like to play basketball and sing.
 - 📫 How to reach me: joaojacomedev@gmail.com